MufasaDoodle/DailyLife/README.md

 Essentially this app is supposed to help with daily things in life.

-The app that has three main functions:
+The app has three main functions:
 * A todo-list.
 Adding a todos with a checkboxes to 'cross-out' the text
 * A note taking function.
 Allows users to create and write new notes
 * A grocery list manager.
 Similar to the todo list, but also allows for inputting amounts.
 User can swipe a listing to remove it.